dainmusty/minikube-project/apps/dev/web-app/readme.md

 Only the cert source changes.

-Excellent choice.
-NetworkPolicies are where Kubernetes becomes “real security” 🔐 We’ll implement zero-trust networking step by step, without breaking your apps.
+# NetworkPolicies are where Kubernetes becomes “real security” 🔐

-I’ll explain what, why, then give you exact manifests you can drop into Git and let ArgoCD apply.

-🧠 Zero-Trust Model (what we’re enforcing)

 Default Kubernetes behavior (bad):

 Every pod can talk to every pod in every namespace